 Williams throws away an estimated 800 tons of material every year.
-Williams’ trash is hauled to the Wheelabrator Hudson Falls energy-from-waste facility, where it is incinerated.
+Williams’ trash is hauled to the Wheelabrator Hudson Falls energy-from-waste facility in Hudson Falls, NY, where it is incinerated.
 The waste is converted into a local fuel to generate electricity for sale to the local utility.

 Debris from construction dumpster across campus goes to a landfill in Rensselaer County NY.

 During a waste audit done in January 2009, trash from a variety of buildings across campus was sorted in to non-recycleable waste, potential recycleables, and items that could have been replaced with something reusable.
 By weight, over 40% of the waste sorted should have been recycled – including bottles and cans, paper, cardboard, and food waste.
 An additional 10% could have been avoided – disposable paper cups, to-go containers, paper towels and empty plastic bags.

 Use your reusable water bottle, get a reusable coffee cup, don’t take more than you can eat, take the extra second to dispose of your things properly, ask your friends to do the same, join the Waste & Recycling Working Group.

 To learn more about Massachusetts regulations, permits, and programs in Massachusetts, visit the MassDEP site.